 Q: What happens when my facility's network connection goes down?

 A: EC2 instances and EBS volumes on the Outpost will continue to operate normally and can be accessed locally via the local gateway.
 Similarly, AWS service resources such as ECS worker nodes continue to run locally.
 However, API availability will be degraded, for instance run/start/stop/terminate APIs may not work.
 Instance metrics and logs will continue to be cached locally for a few hours, and will be pushed to the AWS Region when connectivity returns.
 Disconnection beyond a few hours however may result in loss of metrics and logs.
-As Route53 DNS will not resolve when disconnected, an on-premise DNS resolver should be used if network disconnections are expected.
+As Route53 DNS will not resolve when disconnected, an on-premises DNS resolver should be used if network disconnections are expected.
 If you expect to lose network connectivity, we strongly recommend regularly testing your workload to ensure it behaves properly in this state when an Outpost is disconnected.

 Q: What type of control plane information flows back to the parent Region?

 A: As an example, information about instance health, instance activity (launched, stopped), and the underlying hypervisor system may be sent back to the parent AWS Region.
 This information enables AWS to provide alerting on instance health and capacity, and apply patches and updates to the Outpost.
 Your team does not need to implement your own tooling to manage these elements, or to actively push security updates and patches for your Outpost.
 When disconnected, this information cannot be sent back to the parent Region.